VeirwenBlitzz/Blue-Archive-Mod-Uniqueless/README.md

-# Blue-Archive-Mod-Balanced MODIFIED*
+# A mod of the Blue-Archive-Mod

-Not the original mod, this is a modification of NekoKoishi's Blue Archive Mod
+This is not the original mod, this is a modification of NekoKoishi's Blue Archive Mod

 Link -> https://github.com/NekoKoishi/Blue-Archive-Mod-Balanced